nazimboudeffa/css-cookbook/README.md

 # License & Copyright

-The original **Le MAnuel du CSS** is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].
+The original **Le Manuel du CSS** is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].
 You are free:

 * to Share—to copy, distribute and transmit the work
 * to Remix—to adapt the work